27/02/2022 We’ve added further clarifications since the review was first published, including that the Steam Deck’s desktop mode uses KDE Plasma.

 Although you’ll eventually have the option to install Windows, I was unable to test this as Valve still needs to release compatible GPU drivers.
 That said, ditching Microsoft’s operating system is a blessing.

-Windows 10 makes the Aya Neo feel clunky since the user interface isn’t designed to navigate with a controller and there’s nothing worse than accidentally booting the wrong app with an errant fat-finger.
-Valve’s Proton compatibility layer is still very much in-development and comes with several hiccups, but its separate handheld and desktop modes make it easy to use in most situations.
+Windows 10 makes the Aya Neo feel clunky since the user interface isn’t designed to navigate with a controller and there’s nothing worse than accidentally booting the wrong app with an errant fat finger.
+Valve’s Proton compatibility layer is still very much in development and comes with several hiccups, but its separate handheld and desktop modes make it easy to use in most situations.

 Steam Deck handheld mode

 The handheld mode that greets you runs on SteamOS, which will be somewhat familiar if you’ve ever used Big Picture.
 It uses Valve’s Proton compatibility layer (built on top of Wine) and gives you the store, your library, downloads, and everything Steam at the tip of your fingers.
-I can’t overstate how simple it is to zip from one page to another, or use apps simultaneously as you suspend your game and hop into Spotify or Discord.
+I can’t overstate how simple it is to zip from one page to another or use apps simultaneously as you suspend your game and hop into Spotify or Discord.

 There are a couple of shortcuts you need to learn, such as ‘Steam + X’ to bring up the on-screen keyboard, ‘Steam + R1’ to take a screenshot, and holding the power button to access desktop mode, but Valve gives you all the tools you need.
 You can even download Chrome with a single click, where you can access Netflix or browse the web.

 It’s not without its bugs, though.
 Valve deserves credit for the sheer amount of patches it pushed during the test period – there were so many, I actually lost count.
-But most updates seemed like two steps forward and one step backwards, introducing new functionality while breaking others.
+But most updates seemed like two steps forward and one step backward, introducing new functionality while breaking others.

 WiFi connections became inconsistent and wouldn’t reconnect automatically, text fields became unresponsive to the on-screen keyboard, and most bugs seemed to occur right after resuming from sleep mode.
 These all eased up after a restart, but this closes your suspended games so you can’t pick up right where you left off.
 Valve’s investigating any and all reports, but there’s no time frame when a fix might be on the way.